RegnerM2015/scENDO_scOVAR_2020/Figure_3/README.md

 ## Figure 3 plotting

-The starting inputs for this script are 1) the multi-sample (full cohort) Seurat object, 2) the multi-Sample ArchR project with all peak-to-gene associations, and 3) the peak-to-gene link metadata.
+The starting inputs for this script are 1) the multi-sample (EEC cohort) Seurat object, 2) the multi-Sample ArchR project with EEC peak-to-gene associations, and 3) the EEC peak-to-gene link metadata.
 The outputs are the UMAP plots, proportion bar charts, expression boxplots for the gene of interest, and the ATAC browser track for the gene of interest presented in Figure 3.

 ### [/Figure_3/Figure_3.R](https://github.com/RegnerM2015/scENDO_scOVAR_2020/tree/main/Figure_3)